bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 The STPRP specifies the length (in bytes) of the key.
 The tweak is a byte string of any length.
 The STPRP uses the key and tweak to encipher the input message, which also may have any length.
 The output ciphertext has the same length as the input message.

 The Pseudorandom cTLS design assumes that the negotiated AEAD algorithm produces pseudorandom ciphertexts.
 This is not a requirement of the AEAD specification {{!RFC5116}}, but it is true of popular AEAD algorithms like AES-GCM and ChaCha20-Poly1305.
+(See {{mac-and-encrypt}} for handling of hostile plaintext.)

 Pseudorandom cTLS uses the STPRP to encipher all plaintext handshake records, including the record headers.
 As long as there is sufficient entropy in the `key_share` extension or `random` field of the ClientHello (resp.
 ServerHello) the STPRP output will be pseudorandom.

 > TODO: Check that the assumptions hold for HelloRetryRequest.
 As long as no handshake messages are repeated verbatim, it should be fine, but we need to check whether an active attacker can trigger a replay.

 Pseudorandom cTLS also enciphers every record header.
 In addition to the header, 16 bytes of the AEAD ciphertext itself is enciphered to ensure the input has enough entropy.
-All currently registered AEAD algorithms produce at least this much ciphertext from any input.
 Any AEAD algorithm that can produce smaller ciphertexts is not compatible with this specification.

 ### With Streaming Transports